Below are the answers to some common questions related to sexual offence allegations.

 A second option is for a suspect to be released under investigation (RUI).
 Anyone released under investigation will generally not need to adhere to stringent conditions.
 However the RUI scheme does not have the same strict time limits as with police bail.
 RUI has been criticised for causing suspects to put their lives on hold for months, even years, on end, while police investigate.

 Hickman & Rose’s Head of Serious and General crime Jenny Wiltshire has written about – and campaigned on – the issue of RUI / police bail extensively.
-See here and here for more details.
+See her article in The Times for more details.

 Why am I being falsely accused of a sexual offence?